erizov/Professor/semester_14/lecture_97_knowledge_management/semantic_search/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Semantic Search?
-8. How would you test your Semantic Search implementation?
+8. How would you test your Semantic Search deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization